kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-repo.md

 ---

-# Pre-loaded RDFGraphs Repository
+# Preloaded RDFGraphs

-Below are a few examples of popular RDF datasets that have been imported to Kùzu and readily usable.
+To make getting started with RDF graphs simpler, we've uploaded ready-made databases for a few examples of popular RDF datasets that have already been imported to Kùzu.
-You can download these databases and without any additional setup, start querying them in Cypher with Kùzu.
+You can download these databases without any additional setup and start querying them in Cypher with Kùzu.

-Below are the datasets and their several properties.
-Clicking on the dataset name will start downloading the Kùzu database:
+**Note on database versions**: The below databases have been preloaded to work with Kùzu [version 0.2.0](https://github.com/kuzudb/kuzu/releases/tag/v0.2.0).

-**Note on database versions**: The below databases have been pre-loaded to work with Kùzu [version 0.2.0](https://github.com/kuzudb/kuzu/releases/tag/v0.2.0).
+Because Kùzu's storage continually evolves, it's important to use the same version of Kùzu as was used to create the database, in this case, v0.2.0.

 :::tip
-In general, you can share your Kùzu databases with others by zipping the database directory, simply sharing the zip file and ensuring that both parties use the **same** Kùzu version.
+In general, you can easily share your Kùzu databases with others by zipping the database directory and send them the zip file via conventional means like object stores or shared drives.
+All you have to do is to ensure that both parties use the **same** Kùzu version.
 :::

 ## Preloaded RDFGraphs